 The McCready Foundation is a primary care facility.
-We offer primary care through our outpatient and rehabilitation centers.
-We have two board certified physicians on staff.
+We offer primary care through our outpatient center.
+We have two board certified physicians and a board certified Nurse Practitioner on staff.
 We have contracts with several specialty providers including cardiology, podiatry, gastroenterology, and general surgery.
-When we are unable to provide a patient with the required level of care, we discharge them to a facility, most often Peninsula Regional Medical Center, for tertiary care.
+When we are unable to provide a patient with the required level of care, we discharge them to a facility, such as Peninsula Regional Medical Center, for tertiary care.